huggingface/diffusers/docs/source/en/quantization/overview.md

 <Tip>

 Interested in adding a new quantization method to Transformers?
-Read the [`DiffusersQuantizer`](../conceptual/contribution) guide to learn how!
+Refer to the [Contribute new quantization method guide](https://huggingface.co/docs/transformers/main/en/quantization/contribute) to learn more about adding a new quantization method.

 </Tip>